TheodoreAI/geolocation-app/README.md

 1. Building the interface with JS, HTML, and CSS
+    i.
+Build the table
+    ii.
+Make sure it can be sorted (ascending, descending) iii.
+Build the button to specification
 2. Make sure the interface works according to the requirements.
+    i.
+Make sure to fetch the JSON and that I can sort. ii.
+Only use CSS, HTML, and JS
 3. Make sure you can read the JSON files.
+    i.
+Fetch() will help to get those JSON files
 4. Deploy on GitHub pages.
+    i.
+Deploy to a / address since I already have my first website at just theodoreai ii.
+Locally test with Live Server from VSCode